spnda/BlockProt/README.md

 ### Building yourself

-Simply clone this repository and add the following to `de.sean.splugin:SToken.java`:
+Simply clone this repository and add the following to `de/sean/splugin/SToken.java`:

 ```java
 public class SToken {